SHIELD Framework

 Metric: Values-Behavior Alignment Score

-3 questions per stated value
+3 questions per stated value (quarterly)

 Predicts: Trust, cynicism prevention, culture strength